nsg/tinc-cluster/README.md

 This is a script that automatically installs [tinc](http://www.tinc-vpn.org) and setup the needed configuration to setup a meshed server-less network.

-I only support Ubuntu but pull requests to add support for more distributions are happily accepted (it should be really easy do do so).
+I only support Ubuntu but pull requests to add support for more distributions are happily accepted (it should be really easy to do so).

 I created this as a easy way to setup a isolated network between several servers on the internet and I use this with my Docker deployment script [shdeploy](https://github.com/nsg/shdeploy) for a shared network.